ufownl/lua-resty-mcp/README.md

 ### client:list\_resources

-`syntax: resources, err = client:list_resources([timeout])`
+`syntax: resources, err, rpc_err = client:list_resources([timeout])`

 List the available resources of the MCP server.

 A successful call returns an array-like Lua table that contains the resources.
-Otherwise, it returns `nil` and a string describing the error.
+Otherwise, it returns `nil` and a string describing the error, along with an additional RPC error object if the error originated from the peer responding to the RPC request.

 The returned `resources` may have the following structure: